nabrosimoff/aio_tiny_healthcheck/README.md

 ```

 ## Using in concurrent mode
-You should want to run healthcheck in background if you already have some blocking operation in your wxwcution flow.
+You should want to run healthcheck in background if you already have some blocking operation in your execution flow.
 So, you can just use built-in server for this.

 ```python